 Forceful Feelings, an all-male group of Armenian dancers, each one a performer with a major international company during the ‘season', presented two pieces: Heinz Spoerli's A Midsummer Night's Dream and Serenity by Arsen Mehrabyan, one of the four dancers of the piece.
 Arman Grigoryan, Vahe Martirosyan, Arsen Mehrabyan and Tigran Mikayelyan were joined by Sarah-Jane Brodbeck, Galina Mihaylova and Mia Rudic, for the evening, allowing them to present Spoerli's work, where confusions in the Athenian wood were shrouded in a fog which lasted until the interval, making it a very hazy day in Spain for Bernal's number.
 Serenity made the biggest impact, with powerful movements and intent, underpinned, I'm guessing, by a political statement.

-A highlight, due to close the Gala, was the Don Quixote pas de deux with Viktoria Tereshkina and Vladimir Sklyarov.
-Nothing was announced about a change in programme, but Tereshkina was presumably ill because Sklyarov entered alone and danced, marvellously, Eric Gauthier’s Ballet 101.
-A crowd-pleaser, certainly, but also an ingenious demonstration of a dancer’s art.
-Sklyarov oozes personality which, combined with his formidable technique and musicality, earned him the triumphant reception he deserved.
+A highlight, due to close the Gala, was the Don Quixote pas de deux with Viktoria Tereshkina and Vladimir Shklyarov.
+Nothing was announced about a change in programme, but Tereshkina was presumably ill because Shklyarov entered alone and danced, marvellously, Eric Gauthier's Ballet 101.
+A crowd-pleaser, certainly, but also an ingenious demonstration of a dancer's art.
+Shklyarov oozes personality which, combined with his formidable technique and musicality, earned him the triumphant reception he deserved.

 Irma Nioradze, the Gala's artistic director, presented the awards with BALLET2000's Editor-in-chief Alfio Agostini, and both spoke a nonchalant French.
 Hans van Manen was present to receive a Lifetime Achievement Award after the interval, and the other awards came at the closing of the Gala though, curiously, all were presented downstage right, squeezed against the wings, where the long train on Nioradze's dress became quite a hazard.